patrickwayodi/coldbox/docs/install-coldbox.md

 ## If you don't have Python, install it.
 sudo apt-get update

-sudo apt-get install python
+sudo apt-get install python3

-## Create a virtual environment
+## Create a virtual environment and activate it
 python3 -m venv ~/virtualenvs/coldbox

-## Activate the virtualenv
 source ~/virtualenvs/coldbox/bin/activate